Set up Strava on your Apple Watch:

 I've enabled permissions but my Apple Watch app isn't recording my heart rate.

-- Uninstall the Strava app on your iPhone and Apple Watch.
+- Force close the Strava app on your Apple Watch and iPhone.

 The Start button on my Apple Watch app isn't working.

 Navigate to Settings on your iPhone and select Privacy > Motion & Fitness.
 Make sure Strava is turned ON so the toggle is highlighted green.
-You may have to uninstall and reinstall the Strava app before doing so.
 While in the Privacy section of your Settings, make sure Location services and Health are enabled.

 My activity isn't syncing from my Apple Watch app.

 To force the sync of an activity that was recorded using the Strava Apple Watch app, go to the Strava app settings then select history.
 Next, select the activity you want to sync then press sync.
-With the Strava app open on the watch, open the Strava iPhone app go to the “you” feed and pull down on the feed to refresh the feed and this will trigger a sync.
+With the Strava app open on the watch, open the Strava iPhone app go to You > Activities, and pull down on the feed to refresh the feed and this will trigger a sync.
 If that doesn’t work, restart both the Apple Watch and the iPhone and repeat the steps above.

 I don't see the Motion and Fitness option listed in Strava permissions.